MetaMask/action-publish-release/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Optionally, if you wish to automatically publish your repository/module to npm, that can be accomplish by utilizing [MetaMask/action-is-release](https://github.com/MetaMask/action-is-release) and [MetaMask/action-npm-publish](https://github.com/MetaMask/action-npm-publish) with the following configuration:
+If you wish to automatically publish your package to NPM, that can be accomplished by utilizing [MetaMask/action-is-release](https://github.com/MetaMask/action-is-release) and [MetaMask/action-npm-publish](https://github.com/MetaMask/action-npm-publish) with the following workflow.
+Note that this requires you add an `npm-publish` environment to your repository and set the `NPM_TOKEN` environment variable within that environment to your NPM token:

 ```yaml
 name: Publish Release